-Many different diseases can cause skin disease, but the skin of the dog or cat can only react to disease in a limited number of ways.
-As a result, many of the diseases that cause skin problems in dogs and cats also cause similar symptoms and look identical to one another.
+Many different conditions can cause skin disease, but the skin of the dog reacts to disease in a limited number of ways.
+As a result, many of the diseases that cause skin problems in dogs cause similar symptoms that look identical to one another.

-Your veterinarian will begin the search for the cause of your dog or cat's hair loss by asking you some basic questions.
-These questions will allow your veterinarian to begin to develop a medical history for your pet.
+Your veterinarian will begin the search for the cause of your dog's hair loss by asking you some basic questions.
+Prepare to answer these questions:

-- When did your dog or cat start to lose hair?
+- When did your dog start to lose hair?

-- Has your dog or cat suffered from similar problems in the past?
+- Has your dog suffered from similar problems in the past?
 If so, when?

-- Is your dog or cat currently taking any medications?
+- Is your dog currently taking any medications?
 Herbal supplements?

-- What is your dog or cat eating?
+- What is your dog eating at meals and in the environment?

 - Have you noticed symptoms other than scratching or hair loss?